Azaima-Asghar/Modeling-Probability-Of-Delinquency/README.md

 The data is split into the target array ("Delinquency"), and the feature matrix.
 The data is further split into training and testing sets, before being scaled according to the training data.
 A logistic regression is modelled, but doesn't appear to fit correctly.
 The deep Forest model provides improved results.

 The current model takes 139 variables of input, densely connected to a layer of RelU neurons, followed by another 7 dense layers of Tanh neurons.
 The final output neuron is a single sigmoid, predicting classification.
 This structure, and the hyperparameters used while fitting, are likely to change as we transform the input data and try to improve results.

 The results of this neural network during and after fitting are expected given the circumstances.
-The first epoch's accuracy is around 60%, but improves with iteration up to 76% after 100 epochs.
-Our loss is still 48% which is very high, we will need to fine tune it more.
+The first epoch's accuracy is around 60%, but improves with iteration up to 80% after only 70 epochs.

 ## StoryBoard